Australian Capital Territory in autumn 2025

 The Seasonal climate summary, usually published in the first week of the following month, lists the main features of the weather in Australian Capital Territory using the most timely and accurate information available on the date of publication; it will generally not be updated.

-This statement has been prepared based on information available at 10 am on Friday 1 September 2023.
+This statement has been prepared based on information available on Sunday 1 June 2025.
 Some checks have been made on the data, but it is possible that results will change as new information becomes available.

 The median is sometimes more representative than the mean of long-term average rain.